Bathroom Exhaust Fan Making Noise When Off (3 Fixes)

-The most common reason for the bathroom exhaust fan to make a weird noise is when the fan system has – built dirt over time, fault in components, loose parts, alignment issues, etc. These are normal to hear if your fan is under running condition.
+A bathroom exhaust fan will start to make weird noises as it gets older; a build-up of dirt over time, faulty components, loose parts, alignment issues, etc. These things are normal to hear when your bathroom fan is running.

 However, it becomes surprising when you hear your exhaust fan making noises when it is off.
-Imagine going to your bathroom and suddenly hearing squeaking or banging noises.
-What would be your reaction to such a situation?
+Are you experiencing going to your bathroom and suddenly hearing squeaking or banging noises?
+Did you immediately know where the sound was coming from?
+What was your reaction?

-At first, I was scared to hear those weird noises as we generally do not expect our exhaust fan to make noise when it’s off.
-But after taking a closer look, I finally figured out why a bathroom exhaust fan can make noise even when it’s off?
+At first, I was scared to hear those weird noises as we really do not expect our exhaust fan to make noise when it’s off.
+But after taking a closer look, I finally figured out why a bathroom exhaust fan can make noise even when it’s off.
 Here’s why:

-Most probably, the wind blowing outside must be hitting the vent’s flapper, causing the flapper to strike on a metal-to-metal surface.
-Besides, bathroom fans in condos are connected with a single exhaust fan duct, so when your neighbor turns on their exhaust fan, you hear a low buzzing noise coming out even if your exhaust fan is off.
+Secondary cause to consider: Bathroom exhaust fans in condos are connected together in a single exhaust fan duct.
+This means when your neighbor turns on their bathroom exhaust fan, you may hear a low buzzing noise coming out even if your exhaust fan is off.

 Why Exhaust Fan Make Noise Even When Off?
 (Explained)

-If you’re a condominium dweller (living in an apartment), the most probable reason for hearing low buzzing noise from your exhaust fan when it is off is the connection of bathroom fans to a single exhaust duct.
-What exactly this means?
+If you are living in an apartment or condo, the most probable reason for hearing noise from your exhaust fan when it is off is the connection of bathroom fans to a single exhaust duct.
+What exactly does this mean for me?

 In this type of vent system, a single exhaust fan is located centrally, running on the same duct.
-Ducts are generally the tubes in HVAC to deliver and extract exhaust air.
+Ducts are the tubes in the HVAC system to deliver and extract exhaust air.
 Therefore, whenever your neighbor turns on their exhaust fan, the noise travels through the single connected duct.
-As a result, you hear a low buzzing noise.
+As a result, you could hear a low buzzing noise from their bathroom fan.
+Sorta annoying, I know!

 If it’s windy outside, you might hear some banging noises coming from your exhaust fan when it’s off.
 What mainly causes this is the ‘vent flappers,’ also known as backdraft dampers.

-It is common for a vent system to use a flapper, preventing outside air from entering.
-Spring-loaded or weighted flappers are usually used in the vent system, which gets easily picked up by the wind and drops down, causing your exhaust fan to make a banging noise when off.
+It is common for all exhaust vent systems to use a flapper, which prevents outside air from entering.
+Spring-loaded or weighted flappers are usually used in the vent system, which gets easily picked up by the wind and drops down.
+This causes your exhaust fan to make a banging noise during windy times, even when turned off.

 As you’ve got an idea about causes, let’s look at some of the possible fixes for a bathroom exhaust fan making noise even when off.